-DIY wood desk build to fit into any home, dorm or apartment.
-This post will show you how to build your own desk.
+DIY wood desk building tutorial to fit into any home, dorm or apartment.
+This tutorial will teach you how to build your own desk.
 Whether you are working or leaning from home, this desk will work great.

 We didn’t want to add drawers because most of us have a tendency to just cram things in them.
 Not having drawers allowed us to keep the cost and build time down too.
 Win win.